metacoglab/lab_wiki/lab.md

 ### Lab meetings

 Our lab meetings are usually on a Tuesday at 1030am, and held in the seminar room at the Max Planck Centre, 2nd floor of 10-11 Russell Square House.
-These meetings are hybrid and a Zoom link is pinned in the #lab-meetings channel on Slack for those dialing in remotely (though see "Hours" above for expectations that these are primarily in-person meetings).
+A Zoom link is pinned in the #lab-meetings channel on Slack for those dialing in remotely (though see "Hours" above for expectations that these are primarily in-person meetings).

 ### Regular meetings

-Steve aims to have 1-to-1 meetings with all senior lab members (PhD students and postdocs) on a weekly basis, travel constraints permitting.
+Steve aims to have 1-to-1 meetings with all senior lab members (PhD students and postdocs) on a regular (weekly or biweekly) basis.
 Sarah will set these up taking into account availability.
-It is often useful if you can send any documents related to the meeting (slides with figures, drafts of writing, code, etc) the night before the meeting so that Steve can review in advance.
+It is often useful if you can send any documents related to the meeting (slides with figures, drafts of writing, code, etc) the night before the meeting so that Steve can get a headstart on thinking through the problem with you.

 Outside of this, Steve's door is always open and he is keen for people to drop by to chat.